pmarsceill/this-modern-web/content/blog/2022-01-15-jealousy-list.md

 ![](/assets/jealousy-list-2021/bueno.png)

-Bueno is a no-code toolkit for NFT creators.
+Bueno is a no-code toolkit for NFT creators, it makes creating all the permutations of a collection _a lot_ easier to manage.
 This type of thing feels like the future of NFT creation as it democratizes the process significantly.

 _Links: [bueno.art](https://www.bueno.art)_